 How to stay safe at the gym after lockdown

-Gyms in the UK have reopened once again from the 12th April 2021.
+Gyms in the UK have been reopen since the 12th April 2021.
 Perhaps you’ve missed your daily gym sessions or maybe you’re thinking of starting a new routine; how ever often you visit the gym we have some tips to stay safe and make the most out of your workout.

-Exercising is beneficial for our physical and mental health but while exercising at the gym it is important to still follow government guidelines and maintain social distancing.
-Your gym should have spaced out the equipment to allow for social distancing and a space between you and other users, this could be done by removing some equipment or marking it as Out Of Use.
-Be mindful of other people around you, ensuring to wait for a space if certain areas, like free weights or mats, seem crowded.
+Exercising is beneficial for our physical and mental health but while exercising at the gym it is important to still follow government guidelines and while we no longer are required to maintain social distancing, be mindful of other people around you, ensuring to wait for a space if certain areas, like free weights or mats, seem crowded.

 Wash your hands with soap and water or use hand sanitiser before entering the gym.
 Sanitise each piece of equipment before and after you use it, particularly paying attention to handles, buttons and touch screens.
 Try to avoid touching your face as much as possible, to remove temptation try tying up your hair before you get to the gym or pinning it back from your face.
 Bring your own water bottles or towels where necessary too.

-The current government guidance states that you don’t need to wear a face mask when exercising, but most gyms will require you to wear one when walking around the building or entering or exiting.Shop face masks
+The current government guidance states that you don’t need to wear a face mask in public areas by law but recommends that you wear one in crowded places, you may feel more comfortable wearing a mask when walking around the building or entering or exiting.Shop face masks

 Use track and trace